miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 like all the space-telescope and LHC data that could really use some help analyzing from what I hear.

-And might I add I imagine would be some of the most interesting and important to learn from.
+And might I add that I imagine this scientific frontier data would be some of the most interesting and important to learn from.
+And to the argument that it's not the kind of data they're looking for, like Shakespeare and stuff, I'd ask them "was Python?"
+Yet LLMs learned how to code.
+What greater from new, unexpected and potentially unlimited data sources?
 And it's being written off?
 Peak data my arse!
-That's a defeatist attitude and one I would hardly imagine coming from Musk.
+That's a defeatist attitude and one I would hardly imagine coming from Musk, currently the owner of the largest super-computer in the world.

 ### Conclusion